dd9jn/rfc4880bis/rfc4880bis.md

 A self-signature is a binding signature made by the key to which the signature refers.
 There are three types of self-signatures, the certification signatures (types 0x10-0x13), the direct-key signature (type 0x1F), and the subkey binding signature (type 0x18).
-For certification self-signatures, each User ID may have a self- signature, and thus different subpackets in those self-signatures.
+For certification self-signatures, each User ID may have a self-signature, and thus different subpackets in those self-signatures.
 For subkey binding signatures, each subkey in fact has a self-signature.
 Subpackets that appear in a certification self-signature apply to the user name, and subpackets that appear in the subkey self-signature apply to the subkey.
 Lastly, subpackets on the direct-key signature apply to the entire key.